 8 Cost-Effective Ways to Show Your Tenant Appreciation

-Leave a welcome letter and a small gift basket?on the kitchen counter when new tenants move in.
+- Leave a welcome letter and a small gift basket: Place this on the kitchen counter when new tenants move in.
 When tenants renew their lease for another year, you can repeat this gesture by sending a kind note and a small gift basket.

-Give them a gift card to a local hardware or home goods store, and tell them to spend it on whatever they need to make their unit feel like home.
+- Give a gift card to a local hardware or home goods store: Tell them to spend it on whatever they need to make their unit feel like home.
 The amount depends on your budget, of course, but it doesn't have to be a large amount to make the point.

-Give a small gift or cut a small break on the rent for, say, six months of on-time payments.
-It's a small price to pay to help ensure six more months of on-time payments.
+- Give a small gift or cut a small break on the rent for a few months of on-time payments: It's a small price to pay to help ensure six more months of on-time payments.
 Prompt, reliable tenants save you a lot of money and hassle.

-Jump on the chance to make repairs.
-It's your property you're repairing, after all--and you almost never save money by waiting.
+- Jump on the chance to make repairs: It's your property you're repairing, and you almost never save money by waiting.
 Tackling a request faster than expected is also a great way to differentiate yourself from a lot of landlords.
 It may not be the sole reason that they renew; but on the other hand, many landlords have lost tenants and suffered vacancies because they were slow to handle repairs.
 Stay well-capitalized so you don't have to break a sweat over unexpected repairs, and always budget at least 5% of your property's value for repairs per year.

-Give a small gift card--say, $25--to your local grocery store right before major holidays.
-This will always be appreciated (and put to good use).
+- Give a small gift card to your local grocery store right before major holidays: Just $25 will always be appreciated (and put to good use).

 3 Extraordinary Examples of Tenant Appreciation